hliulab/FourierDrug/README.md

 # Generalizing drug response prediction by Fourier asymmetric attention on domain generalization
 ![Screenshot](framework.png)
-panCancerDR is a novel domain generalization framework designed to predict drug response in out-of-distribution samples, including individual cells and patient data, using only in vitro cancer cell line data for training.
-By leveraging adversarial domain generalization and innovative feature extraction techniques, panCancerDR addresses the limitations of traditional domain adaptation methods, which are unsuitable for unseen target domains.
+FourierDrug is a novel domain generalization framework designed to predict drug response in out-of-distribution samples, including individual cells and patient data, using only in vitro cancer cell line data for training.
+By leveraging adversarial domain generalization and innovative feature extraction techniques, FourierDrug addresses the limitations of traditional domain adaptation methods, which are unsuitable for unseen target domains.

-## **1. Clone Repository
+## 1. Clone Repository

 ~~~bash
 git clone https://github.com/hliulab/FourierDrug.git
 cd FourierDrug
 ~~~

-## **2. Unzip datasets
+## 2. Unzip datasets
 Enter the datasets directory, and you will find five compressed files.
 Each corresponds to the experiments conducted in this study: the LOOV GDSC dataset (hold-out), single-cell drug sensitivity (single-cell), GCGA patient drug response (patient), drug response dynamics transition (dynamic), and the ablation experiment (ablation).
 You may extract the dataset of interest to proceed with the subsequent steps.
 ~~~bash
 unzip dataset.zip